-B2.4 Develop new products relevant for monitoring the global change of the Mediterranean Sea: horizontal and vertical hydrodynamic circulation, T increase, pH reduction, changing biogeochemical cycles, trophic levels and abrupt regime shifts in marine communities B2.5 Support R&D on eco-acoustics to assess the overall health of the ecosystem B3.
-Security and safety services and technologies in the Mediterranean supporting the Blue Growth B3.1 Integrate the Information Communication Technologies-ICT (Big Data, IOT-connected objects, Deep Learning, etc.) in the development of observing systems to deliver high-tech products and services for traditional and emerging sectors such as fisheries, aquaculture, MRE, etc. B3.2 Develop new cybersecurity-based solutions for securing data and communications in complex and critical maritime systems such as ports and vessels (positioning systems, communication systems, access control systems,) B3.3 Design and implement new on-board systems for security of passengers and crew, based on the integration of multi-sensorial surveillance and monitoring technologies (biometry, computer vision systems, radar,) supervised by ICT architectures B3.4 Develop integrated solutions based on autonomous and unmanned (marine and air) drones/robots for surveillance around the vessel and in port areas, enhanced by advanced (surface and underwater) target detection and tracking systems B3.5 Develop advanced Alert Management Systems able to provide a continuously updated situational awareness about the safety and security conditions of a vessel and improve crisis management , in line with international standards in the subject matter, particularly those stipulated by The International Maritime Organisation instruments B3.6 Develop advanced space systems (optical, radar) for sea monitoring and surveillance exploiting Copernicus and new satellite constellations, as well as the future opportunities offered by geostationary platforms for continuous observation B3.7 Smart data fusion of terrestrial and Automatic Identification System data for improved Vessel Tracking B3.8 Develop systems for security of ports based on the integration of sensing technologies from multi-observational platforms (airborne, drones, on-ground, surface water and underwater) for the control of the persons and goods (containers, vehicles,)
+CHALLENGE B. Observi Mediterranean ng systems and operational oceanography capacities in the GOAL ACTION WOLLD TO THE PROPERTY OF THE P B2.4 Develop new products relevant for monitoring the global change of the Mediterranean Sea: horizontal and vertical hydrodynamic circulation, T increase, pH reduction, changing biogeochemical cycles, trophic levels and abrupt regime shifts in marine communities B2.5 Support R&D on eco-acoustics to assess the overall health of the ecosystem B3.
+Security and safety services and technologies in the Mediterranean supporting the Blue Growth B3.1 Integrate the Information Communication Technologies-ICT (Big Data, IOT-connected objects, Deep Learning, etc.) in the development of observing systems to deliver high-tech products and services for traditional and emerging sectors such as fisheries, aquaculture, MRE, etc. B3.2 Develop new cybersecurity-based solutions for securing data and communications in complex and critical maritime systems such as ports and vessels (positioning systems, communication systems, access control systems,) B3.3 Design and implement new on-board systems for security of passengers and crew, based on the integration of multi-sensorial surveillance and monitoring technologies (biometry, computer vision systems, radar,) supervised by ICT architectures B3.4 Develop integrated solutions based on autonomous and unmanned (marine and air) drones/robots for surveillance around the vessel and in port areas, enhanced by advanced (surface and underwater) target detection and tracking systems B3.5 Develop advanced Alert Management Systems able to provide an continuously updated situational awareness about the safety and security conditions of a vessel and improve crisis management B3.6 Develop advanced space systems (optical, radar) for sea monitoring and surveillance exploiting Copernicus and new satellite constellations, as well as the future opportunities offered by geostationary platforms for continuous observation B3.7 Smart data fusion of terrestrial and Automatic Identification System data for improved Vessel Tracking B3.8 Develop systems for security of ports based on the integration of sensing technologies from multi-observational platforms

+CHALLENGE B. Observing systems and operational oceanography capacities in the Mediterranean GOAL ACTION (airborne, drones, on-ground, surface water and underwater) for the control of the persons and goods (containers, vehicles,)